leec94/SY0-701-notes/README.md

 Management of data assets
 - Enumeration: in hardware, software, and data asset management involves assigning unique identifiers, access controls, and attributes to each asset.
 This process allows for granular control over access permissions, ensuring only authorized users can interact with assets.
 Enumeration supports data confidentiality, integrity, and availability by preventing unauthorized access and ensuring proper resource management

+Passwords
+- HMAC-based one-time password (HOTP): Tokens that generate passcodes based upon a counter that increments when the user pushes a button
+- Time-based one-time password (TOTP): Tokens that increment automatically based upon the current time

 ### Security program management and oversight
 - Recovery Time Objective (RTO): the maximum acceptable time allowed for the recovery of a system or process after a disruption.
 It defines the time frame within which critical systems and operations must be restored to normal functionality